-There is also, of course, the fact that Winnie the Pooh may have been far more family-friendly for Fantasyland compared to riding in an old car through “Hell”.
+There is also the fact that Winnie the Pooh may have been far more family-friendly for Fantasyland than riding in an old car through “Hell.”

 Should Mr. Toad’s Wild Ride be replaced?

-When I think of Walt Disney, there is always a quote that comes to mind when pondering about the future of Disney attractions.
+When I think of Walt Disney, a quote always comes to mind when pondering about the future of Disney attractions.
 Mr. Disney once said:

 “We keep moving forward, opening new doors, and doing new things, because we’re curious, and curiosity keeps leading us down new paths.”

-If Walt Disney believed that creating “new things” would improve his dream, this makes me wonder about the future of Fantasyland for children who are currently visiting the parks.
+If Walt Disney believed that creating “new things” would improve his dream, this makes me wonder about Fantasyland’s future for children currently visiting the parks.
 Is Mr. Toad’s Wild Ride completely outdated for today’s generation?
 What could this dark ride attraction become?

 Disney has announced that they have revamped Disneyland’s Snow White’s Scary Adventures with Snow White’s Enchanted Wish, giving Snow White her happy ending and giving children a less traumatizing experience.
-Having another famous Princess, like Sleeping Beauty, whose film fits the Fairyland theme and Disneyland’s Castle, could be a wonderful addition to the park!
+Having another famous Princess, like Sleeping Beauty, whose film fits the Fairyland theme and Disneyland’s Castle, could be an excellent addition to the park!

-However, it’s possible that Disney wouldn’t want two Princess-themed attractions in such close proximity to one another.
+However, it’s possible that Disney wouldn’t want two Princess-themed attractions in such proximity to one another.

 Some Twitter fans also chimed into how they feel about Mr. Toad’s Wild Ride, suggesting alternative options.

 Christopher Leazer expressed his feelings on Mr. Toad’s and didn’t hold back: